bachman-dev/wanikani-api-types/UPGRADE.md

 #### Number Types Widened

-Both constants and type aliases for numbers (e.g. `Level`, `MIN_LEVEL`, `LessonBatchSizeNumber`, etc.) have had their types widened.
-Constants are now plain number literals with type `number` instead of their corresponding type alias, and type aliases were widened to `number & {}` so they show up in documentation.
+Both constants and type aliases for numbers (e.g. `Level`, `MIN_LEVEL`, `LessonBatchSizeNumber`, the `starting_srs_stage` and `ending_srs_stage` on reviews, etc.) have had their types widened.
+Constants are now plain number literals with type `number` instead of their corresponding type alias, and type aliases / interface properties were widened to `number & {}` typed type aliases so they show up in documentation.
 This allows for easier use of dynamically figured numbers in code.
 Type guards and schema should be used to validate these numbers; they are validated when used in `ApiRequestFactory`, e.g. when creating a request with `CollectionParameters`.

-### `SafeInteger` Type for Validated Numbers
+#### `SafeInteger` Type for Validated Numbers

 Some numbers, such as resource IDs, are validated to make sure they are a safe integer, to help catch impossible values before actually sending them to the WaniKani API.
 This is typed as `number & {}` so that it shows up as documentation; any number can be used from TypeScript's perspective, but they are subject to a runtime validation and may throw an error.

+#### Subject Markup Parser

+A new method, `parseSubjectMarkup()`, can be used to parse a WaniKani subject mnemonic/hint with subject markup tags into an array of `ParsedSubjectMarkup` nodes, which can be traversed to construct HTML, JSX, and other UI components based on the markup for rendering.